 - 1. The Faculty Board is responsible for the registration of the individual results of students. - 2.
-The Faculty Board will provide each student with a certified overview of his results at least once a year.
+The Faculty Board will provide each student digitally an overview of his results twice a year. - 3.
+At request of the student the administration office provides a certified overview.